Skip to content

 Status Values:

-• 'ok' or 'unset' - Operation completed successfully
+• 'ok' or 'unset' - successful completion

-• 'error', with description 'miraiInterrupt' - Operation was interrupted
+• 'error' with description 'miraiInterrupt' - interrupted

 5. Monitoring and Observability